how many tsp in 1/2 c

 The Standard US Measure

 The math itself is straightforward once you know the relationship between cups and teaspoons.
-On the flip side, in the U. S. customary system, one cup contains exactly 48 teaspoons.
+And in the U. In real terms, s.
+Which means customary system, one cup contains exactly 48 teaspoons.
 That number isn’t arbitrary; it’s baked into the way the system was originally defined.
-Here's the thing — if you break it down: one cup is 8 fluid ounces, one fluid ounce is 2 tablespoons, and one tablespoon is 3 teaspoons.
+If you break it down: one cup is 8 fluid ounces, one fluid ounce is 2 tablespoons, and one tablespoon is 3 teaspoons.
 Multiply those together—8 × 2 × 3—and you land on 48 teaspoons per cup.

 So, if a full cup is 48 teaspoons, then half of that—1/2 c—must be half of 48.
-And that’s the answer you’re probably looking for: 1/2 cup equals 24 teaspoons.
 Simple division gives us 24 teaspoons.
+That’s the answer you’re probably looking for: 1/2 cup equals 24 teaspoons.
 It’s a clean, whole number, which makes it easy to remember and even easier to use when you’re scaling a recipe up or down.

 Metric Twist

 Now, if you’re working with metric measurements, the picture changes a bit.
-Here's the thing — a metric cup (sometimes called a “metric cup” in Australia) is 250 milliliters, and a metric teaspoon is 5 milliliters.
-Practically speaking, using those numbers, a metric half‑cup would be about 50 teaspoons.
-But most home cooks in the United States stick with the U.S. customary system, so the 24‑teaspoon figure is the one that matters for the vast majority of recipes you’ll encounter here.
+But most home cooks in the United States stick with the U.A metric cup (sometimes called a “metric cup” in Australia) is 250 milliliters, and a metric teaspoon is 5 milliliters.
+But s.
+Using those numbers, a metric half‑cup would be about 50 teaspoons. customary system, so the 24‑teaspoon figure is the one that matters for the vast majority of recipes you’ll encounter here.

 Common Mistakes When Counting Teaspoons